Picnic

 Branding

 A big part of the branding was the idea of using shapes to communicate different diets.
 So these shapes are reoccurring in profile images and as icons, and the complexity of the shape is related to the complexity of the diet.
+The logo also draws from these shapes.

 Some quick tests were conducted with the first and second version of the final UX and UI.
 Based on feedback the navigation was a pain point that was solved in the final iteration.